![]() |

 Quote:

-I dont think that anybody will disagree with you on the unfair dismissal laws.
-I'm more worried about the minimum standards to pay.
 I was watching Insight where a Hotel boss was complaining about having to pay penalty rates on the weekends.
 Now I have been working for minimum wage while I'm at Uni and the only reason I would even contemplate working on a Sunday is that I get double time (mind you I get to work every sunday at 9am never have called in sick and have given them warning if I cannot work that day due to study).
 If that was abolished, I wouldn't bother working weekends as I would rather do better things (I've given up playing club sports for work).
 If they rostered me I'd call in sick and tell them I'm unavailable on sundays.
 Now that might sound bad, but why would a person with a family want to work on the weekends for normal rate when they could spend it with their family.
 But than I guess you can find desperate people that are struggling to pay their way and exploit them, as they have no other option.
-I have no problem getting rid of employees that are inept, but when loyal employees get treated like s#it and are their good nature is taken advantage off that concerns me with these new laws. |

 Force Fed Fords